• Skip to primary navigation

 A picture of Emily Kyle in a cannabis garden with text that says how to use cannabis to manage anxiety.

-• Cannabis can help calm you and soothe anxiety symptoms
+• How cannabis can help calm and soothe anxiety

-• Different types of cannabis have different uses, benefits, and risks
+• Different types of cannabis and their different uses, benefits, and risks

 Why You Will Love This Guide

-Now, we are on a mission to help folks like you discover how to use this magical plant as a safe part of your natural anxiety regimen.
+Now, we are on a mission to help people just like you discover how to use this magical plant as a safe part of your natural anxiety management regimen.

-However, if you are considering using cannabis to manage your anxiety, I want you to know two things first:
+However, before we get started, if you are considering using cannabis to manage your anxiety, I want you to know two things first:

 1. You have to think differently about THC and CBD